oVirt/ovirt-site/source/feature/migration-network.html.md

 3.  migration verb.
     -   For the a modern cluster level, with migration network defined on the destination host, an additional *miguri* parameter should be added to the `migrate` command

+### Phases

+#### First phase

+*   Add a new network role of migration network.
+*   Each cluster has one, and it is the default migration network for VMs on the cluster.
+*   Factory default is that ovirtmgmt is the cluster migration network.

+*Target:* Ovirt -3.3

+#### Second phase

+*   Add a per-VM propery of migrationNetwork.
+If Null, the cluster migrationNetwork would be used.
+*   Let the user override the VM migration network in the migrate API and in the GUI.

+*Target:* TBD

 ### Documentation / External references

 *   Yuval M asking to choose a network form migration data: <http://lists.ovirt.org/pipermail/users/2013-January/011301.html>